serras/poke-fun/guide/tech-intro.md

 }
 ```

-The connection between view model and view is ultimately done when creating the application, or via navigation.
-In the case of Poké-Fun, the `main` entry point creates a new view model linked to lifecycle of the application window, and then passes this view model to the corresponding view.
+The connection between a view model and a view is established when creating the application, or via navigation.
+In Poké-Fun, the `main` entry point creates a view model linked to lifecycle of the application window, and then passes this view model to the corresponding view.

-Armed with this knowledge, you can read the [introduction](./intro.md) to Poké-Fun.
+Now that you are equipped with this knowledge, you can read the [introduction](./intro.md) to Poké-Fun.